etiry/cohens-kappa-JS/README.md

 ## Testing

 There is not yet automated testing.
-Instead, there are two files in the `tests` folder that will help confirm that CKJS works.
+Instead, there are two files that will help confirm that CKJS works.

 The first is `kappa_script.R`.
 The point of this script is to confirm that CKJS computes kappa statistics accurately.
 You shouldn't take my word for it.
 If you